-The USF System's prevention and awareness trainings and campaign programs address the below listed key topics as required under the VAWA amendments to the Clery Act for our students and employees:
+The USF System's prevention and awareness trainings and campaign programs address the below-listed key topics as required under VAWA amendments to the Clery Act for our students and employees:

-- 1. The USF System's policies prohibiting the crimes of sexual assault, dating violence, domestic violence, and stalking. - 2.
-The definitions of consent (in reference to sexual activity), dating violence, domestic violence, sexual assault, and stalking per Florida statutes. - 3.
-Safe and positive options for bystander intervention. - 4.
-Information on risk reduction to recognize warning signs of abusive behavior and how to minimize risk for potentially violent situations. - 5.
-Information on possible sanctions or protective measures that the USF System may impost following a final determination of an institutional disciplinary procedure regarding rape, acquaintance rape, sexual assault, dating violence, domestic violence, or stalking. - 6.
-Procedures victims should follow is a sex offense, sexual assault, dating violence, domestic violence, or stalking has occurred. - 7.
-Procedures for institutional disciplinary action in cases of alleged sexual assault, dating violence, domestic violence, or stalking. - 8.
-Information about how the institution will protect the confidentiality of victims. - 9.
-Written notification of students and employees about existing counseling, health, mental health, victim advocacy, legal assistance, and other services available for victims both on campus and in the community. - 10.
-Written notification of victims about options for, and available assistance in, changing academic, living, transportation, and working situations, if so requested by the victim and if such accommodations are reasonably available, regardless of whether the victim chooses to report the crime to UPD or local law enforcement.
+- 1) The USF System's policies prohibiting the crimes of dating violence, domestic violence, sexual assault, and stalking. - The definitions of domestic violence, dating violence, sexual assault, consent (in reference to sexual activity), and stalking per Florida statutes. - 3) Safe and positive options for bystander intervention. - Information on risk reduction to recognize warning signs of abusive behavior and how to minimize risk for potentially violent situations. - 5) Information on possible sanctions or protective measures that the USF System may impose following a final determination of an institutional disciplinary procedure regarding rape, acquaintance rape, domestic violence, dating violence, sexual assault, or stalking. - Procedures victims should follow if a sex offense, domestic violence, dating violence, sexual assault, or stalking has occurred. - Procedures for institutional disciplinary action in cases of alleged domestic violence, dating violence, sexual assault, or stalking. - 8) Information about how the institution will protect the confidentiality of victims. - 9) Written notification of students and employees about existing counseling, health, mental health, victim advocacy, legal assistance, and other services available for victims both on-campus and in the community. - 10) Written notification of victims about options for, and available assistance in, changing academic, living, transportation, and working situations, if so requested by the victim and if such accommodations are reasonably available, regardless of whether the victim chooses to report the crime to campus police or local law enforcement.